-You will cover the essential pure mathematical methods that can be applied to real world scenarios.
+Students will cover the essential pure mathematical methods that can be applied to real world scenarios.
 Topics include solving equations, graphs and transformations, coordinate geometry, logarithms and exponentials, trigonometry and differentiation and integration.
-You will also develop an in-depth knowledge of statistics, focusing on the representation and analysis of data, probability, probability distributions, linear correlation and linear regression.
+Students will also develop an in-depth knowledge of statistics, focusing on the representation and analysis of data, probability, probability distributions, linear correlation and linear regression.

 Why Choose This?

 Mathematics is not only a beautiful and exciting subject in its own right, but it also underpins many other branches of learning.
 It is the language of science, technology and engineering.
 Mathematics is essential for architecture and design as well as economics and medicine, even art relies on mathematics to some extent.
-If you enjoy solving problems, logical analysis and have a creative streak, you should certainly consider studying the subject at a higher level.
-A good pass at A level mathematics will be looked on very favourably by universities, even if mathematics is not directly related to your chosen course.
+Students who enjoy solving problems, logical analysis and have a creative streak, should certainly consider studying the subject at a higher level.
+A good pass at A Level mathematics will be looked on very favourably by universities, even if mathematics is not directly related to the chosen course.

 Areas of Study & Assessment